austintackaberry/ydkjs-exercises/README.md

 This project is absolutely accepting pull requests (first-timers welcome!).

-If you are working on your first pull request, I highly recommend this free series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 As of right now, we don't have any fancy git hooks or test coverage requirements.
-Check out [CONTRIBUTING.md](CONTRIBUTING.md) for a breakdown of the code.
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information and a breakdown of the code.